Chev550/service/_posts/updates/2016-09-14-deliverables-due-date.markdown

 category: updates
 ---

-The exact dates for deliverables in the chart below are tentative that you can use it as a general reference for your future work.
+The due dates for deliverables in the chart below are tentative that you can use it as a general reference for your future work.

 <table class="table table-striped">
 	<thead>